Alexander William Bourne and the Fall of Singapore

 Diptheria Bacteria Sore throat and fever

-Dengue Mosquito borne High fever, headache, vomiting, muscle and joint pains, and skin rash
+Dengue Mosquito borne virus High fever, headache, vomiting, muscle and joint pains, and skin rash

 Typhus Bacteria Fever, headache, and a rash